-One difference between these and the Triple Driver In-Ear Earphones that jumped out at me when opening the box was the wire and control module.
-The wire here is wrapped in a durable Kevlar from top to bottom, instead of the woven fabric covering found on the bottom half of the previous model.
-The control module is also greatly improved, with new circular tactile buttons that are spaced perfectly apart.
-Compared to the flat, impossible to distinguish buttons of the previous version this is a huge improvement.
-Design-wise the Quad Driver earbuds are definitely a gorgeous pair of earbuds.
-They have more of an industrial design when compared to the somewhat more minimal-looking Triple Driver In-Ear Earphones, but I like it.
-The earbuds are angled 45° to push sound into your ears and if you get a good seal, it works wonders.
+One difference between the 1MORE Quad Driver In-Ear and the Triple Driver In-Ear is the wire and control module.
+The Quad Driver In-Ear has a Kevlar-wrapped cable, rather than the woven fabric covering found on the bottom half of the previous model.
+The control module is also greatly improved, with circular tactile buttons that are spaced apart making it easy to control without looking.
+The Quad Driver In-Ear has more of an industrial design when compared to the somewhat more minimal-looking Triple Driver In-Ear, and the earbuds are angled 45° for a comfortable fit.

-How do you connect the earbuds?
+How do you connect the 1MORE Quad Driver In-Ear?

 Lows, mids, and highs

 At first, I wasn’t too impressed with the bass response.
 I thought they were a little too strong, but after a while, I began to appreciate the slight bump.
-But the response falls just shy of making bass heads happy while at the same being a little too strong for anyone looking for accuracy.
+But the response falls just shy of making bass heads happy and is a little too strong for those who seek accuracy.
 It’s either a case of the porridge in the middle being just right, or not right for anyone.

-Though the Triple Driver In-Ear Earphones weren’t cheaply built by any means, the Kevlar cable and metal control module beat out the fabric and plastic of the previous model for sure.
+Though the Triple Driver In-Ear isn’t shoddy, the Quad Driver In-Ear’s Kevlar cable and metal control module beat out the fabric and plastic of the previous model for sure.
 Another reason is the control module itself, which is significantly easier and more ergonomic to use than its predecessor by a long shot.
-The last reason would be the sound quality because the Quad Driver earbuds do have slightly stronger bass and crisper highs.
-Is $100 worth the sound difference?
-No. But that said, these do cost significantly less than other Quad Driver In-Ear Earphones on the market.
-So if you want four drivers, and add up all of the other pros and find that it’s worth the money then you won’t be disappointed with these new Quad Driver earbuds.
-Clearly, I wasn’t.
+The last reason you might still prefer the 1MORE Quad Driver In-Ear is for its sound quality.
+The Quad Driver has slightly louder bass and treble reproduction.

 Next: Etymotic ER4SR